trexjacket/trexjacket/docs_src/tutorials/reactive-image-display/7-tie-everything-together.rst

 Chapter 7: Putting the finishing touches on our chat extension
 ===============================

 We have learned several techniques for integrating Tableau with Anvil today.
-Time to tie it all together so that the reactive image display extension is ready for your team’s use.
+Let's tie it all together so that the reactive image display extension is ready for your team's use.

 Step 1: Adding a reactive header
 ~~~~~~~~~~~~~~~~~~~~
-Let’s start by adding a Header so that our form has something more than just the reactive image display.
+Let's start by adding a Header so that our form has something more than just the reactive image display.

 When we click on a mark, we want the House's location to appear on the Form.
 Otherwise, we do not want a location.
 How can we go about doing this reactively?

 How can we do this you might ask?
 Data Bindings.
-Data Bindings are a way of keeping a component’s properties in sync with the underlying data with minimal effort.
+Data Bindings are a way of keeping a component's properties in sync with the underlying data with minimal effort.
 More on this `here. <https://anvil.works/docs/client/data-bindings>`_

 Remember, we already have an attribute (self.location) in our Form for this task. self.location is a blank string when nothing is selected, and updates when a mark is selected in Tableau.